-Registration for St. Luke’s combined on-campus worship service in the Sanctuary will open on Wednesdays at 9:00 a.m. each week.
+Registration for on-campus worship at St. Luke’s will open on Wednesdays at 9:00 a.m. each week.

-St. Luke’s will continue to offer a live online worship service at 9:30 a.m. each Sunday.
+St. Luke’s will continue to offer both worship service styles and times listed above live on Facebook.
 If you feel sick, or if you are in a high-risk health group, please do not visit St. Luke’s campus.
 Please monitor yourself closely for symptoms of COVID-19 to keep your neighbors safe.
 A completed Health Declaration Form is required upon arrival to St. Luke’s campus or prior to participation in St. Luke’s in-person ministries on or off-campus (the date and time of your submission are automatically recorded).
 A link to this form will be included in your registration confirmation email.

 ON-CAMPUS WORSHIP FREQUENTLY ASKED QUESTIONS

 Q: Is a new registration needed each week?